monro93/simkl-enhancer/README.md

 ![Example](https://i.imgur.com/QoR78uc.png "Example of the feature")

+## Instalation User level

+Go to [Chrome web store](https://chrome.google.com/webstore/detail/simkl-enhacer/bfihfcadjnieciejgpnlpglcacbjiefa) and install it.

-## Instalation
+## Instalation Dev level

 Clone or Download the code in any folder.
-After that go to  `chrome://extensions/` in your browser and drag and drop the folder containg all the files
+After that go to  `chrome://extensions/` in your browser and drag and drop the folder containg all the files.